Innovators

 Innovators are players in TIG who optimise existing proof-of-work algorithms and/or invent new ones, contributing them to TIG in the hope of earning token rewards.

-Code submissions are implementations of algorithm methods for use by Benchmarkers in TIG.
+Code Submissions involves optimising code-implementations of existing algorithm methods or implementing an entirely new one for Benchmarkers in TIG.
 This can involve optimising the performance of code previously submitted by another Innovator, or implementing an entirely new algorithmic method.

 Read more about Code Submissions.

-Breakthrough submissions are novel algorithmic methods for solving TIG’s proof-of-work challenges.
-A breakthrough submission will often yield such a significant performance enhancement that even unoptimised code of the new method outpaces the most optimised code of an existing one.
+Advance Submissions involves novel algorithmic methods for solving TIG’s proof-of-work challenges.
+An Advance Submission will often yield such a significant performance enhancement that even unoptimised code of the new method outpaces the most optimised code of an existing one.

 Decentralised Repository